Lambs Club Building: Hotel renovation

 In 2006, Hampshire Hotels had exercised its option to develop the hotel, and Manhattan Initiative evicted the Lamb's Theatre.
 At the time, real-estate values in New York City had recovered after having declined sharply following the September 11 attacks; and several other off-Broadway theaters across the city had been displaced by new development during the past two years.
 Vikram Chatwal, whose family operated Hampshire Hotels, had hired architect Thierry Despont to renovate the edifice into a 101-room hotel.
 If the church was unable to relocate, Chatwal had to provide space within the building for the church.
 Chatwal, who initially planned to rebrand the hotel as a boutique hotel called the Lambs Hotel, ultimately renamed it the Chatwal New York.
 Chatwal signed a franchise agreement with hotel management company Starwood, and the Chatwal New York joined Starwood's Luxury Collection brand.
 The renovation ultimately cost more than $100 million.

 The Chatwal New York opened in August 2010 with 83 rooms.
 The Lambs Club restaurant at the hotel, which had been announced in 2008, ultimately opened in September 2010 with Geoffrey Zakarian as executive chef.
 The restaurant, operated by Chatwal, was named in homage to the building's original tenant; it quickly became popular among women who worked in fashion, publishing, and hospitality.
 Although the Chatwal New York was much smaller than other buildings in the area, Ralph Gardner Jr. of The Wall Street Journal wrote that the hotel "aspires to make up for [this] in amenities—closets inspired by leather Vuitton-like travel trunks; Frette linens, duvets and pillows; and a 'minibar curated by Geoffrey Zakarian'."
 Elizabeth Arden, Inc., opened its Red Door Spa at the hotel in 2012.
 The Chatwal New York also sold personalized marriage proposal packages to attract guests.

 The hotel closed in March 2020 due to the COVID-19 pandemic.
 A single worker remained on site to maintain the hotel during its extended closure, turning on all the showers and sinks twice a month and flushing the toilets once a week.
 The hotel reopened in October 2021, but its restaurant remained closed to the general public, serving only hotel guests.
 The Lambs Club restaurant reopened in April 2022. when Michael White replaced Zakarian as the executive chef.
 The Reuben brothers moved to take over ownership of the hotel in December 2023 after the Chatwal's operators defaulted on a mezzanine loan.
+The Ben-Josef Group, led by Ron Ben-Josef, bought the hotel's ground lease in October 2025 for $53 million.
+The new owners announced plans to convert the Chatwal New York into the Wolseley Hotel, affiliated with The Wolseley restaurant in London; scheduled to open in 2027, it would be the first of several Wolseley-branded hotels.
+The Lambs Club restaurant closed in July 2026 in preparation for this conversion.